cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 1. Change all first item of arrays in `const char* filePathsEff1[]` and `const char* filePathsEff1[]` to the location where created file is.

-In the end of task, you code should be something like this:
+In the end of task, your code should be something like this:

 ~~~
 int useScheme = 1;